LLM Pretraining & Evaluation#

 Why convert?

 The training code uses custom distributed model classes.
 Converting to HuggingFace format lets you use the full HuggingFace ecosystem (generation, evaluation, etc.).
+This is also required if you want to use your locally trained checkpoint in the bitflip simulation tutorials (see Random Bitflip on CLM).

-python run.py convert-ckpt aixsim 60M \ ./outputs/checkpoints/aixsim-60M/<timestamp>/<step-xxx> \ path/to/huggingface/checkpoint
+python run.py convert-ckpt pt2hf \ aixsim 60M \ ./outputs/checkpoints/aixsim-60M/<timestamp>/<step-xxx> \ ./outputs/hf/aixsim-60M

 Tip